 Whether it is fake follower counts, inflated engagement rates or collaborations that never happened, lying on your media kit is always a bad idea.

 With tools like Social Blade, it takes brands only seconds to check if you are faking your stats.

-In the long run, dishonest practices will seriously hurt your reputation.
-Marketers might blacklist you, or you might get kicked of influencer platforms.
+In the long run, being dishonest will seriously hurt your reputation.
+Brands might blacklist you, or you might get kicked of influencer platforms.

 Or as your mama might have said: “The truth will always outrun lies.”

 Media kits should be short, to the point, and most of all relevant for brands who want to work with you.

 Don’t bury the good stuff under a pile of irrelevant information.

 While you can definitely mention that you already collaborated with 27, there is no need to list every single brand.
 Rather, pick the two collaborations you are most proud of, and show what impact you made for these brands.

 Pro-tip: after you have written all the copy for your media kit, read it again and think critically whether every single sentence is helping to tell your story and convince a brand to work with you.
 If that’s not the case: cut it out.

 Yes, this might make us sound like Captain Obvious – or even worse, your English teacher – but we will tell you anyway: make sure to check your media kit for typos and grammar mistakes.